• Skip to main content

 Take the two items above and create your own trail mix with your favorite nuts and fruits.
 Here are a couple of pre-made mixes we like.

-365 by Whole Foods Market, Trail Mix Midnight Double Feature, 14 Ounce
+365 by Whole Foods Market, Midnight Double Feature Trail Mix, 14 OZ

-365 by Whole Foods Market, Trail Mix Midnight Double Feature, 14 Ounce
+365 by Whole Foods Market, Midnight Double Feature Trail Mix, 14 OZ

 • 365 by Whole Foods Market products give you that dance-down-the-aisles feeling, virtual aisles too!
 Our huge range of choices with premium ingredients at prices you can get down with makes grocery shopping so much more than tossing the basics in your cart.